HQarroum/awesome-iot/README.md

  - [Contiki](http://www.contiki-os.org/) - Contiki is an open source operating system for the Internet of Things.
 Contiki connects tiny low-cost, low-power microcontrollers to the Internet.
  - [FreeRTOS](http://www.freertos.org/) - FreeRTOS is a popular real-time operating system kernel for embedded devices, that has been ported to 35 microcontrollers.
  - [Google Brillo](https://developers.google.com/brillo/) - Brillo extends the Android platform to all your connected devices, so they are easy to set up and work seamlessly with each other and your smartphone.
+ - [OpenWrt](https://openwrt.org/) - OpenWrt is an operating system (in particular, an embedded operating system) based on the Linux kernel, primarily used on embedded devices to route network traffic.
+The main components are the Linux kernel, util-linux, uClibc or musl, and BusyBox.
+All components have been optimized for size, to be small enough for fitting into the limited storage and memory available in home routers.
  - [Raspbian](https://raspbian.org/) - Raspbian is a free operating system based on Debian optimized for the Raspberry Pi hardware.
  - [RIOT](http://www.riot-os.org/) - The friendly Operating System for the Internet of Things.
  - [Tiny OS](http://www.tinyos.net/) - TinyOS is an open source, BSD-licensed operating system designed for low-power wireless devices, such as those used in sensor networks, ubiquitous computing, personal area networks, smart buildings, and smart meters.